todofixthis/filters-django/README.rst

 ==============
 Adds filters for for Django-specific features, including:

-- :py:class:`filters.ext.Model`: Search for a DB model instance matching the incoming value.
+- `filters.ext.Model`: Search for a DB model instance matching the incoming value.

 Requirements